dankovacek/camels_compression_challenge/README.md

 6. Vrugt, Jasper A., et al. "Application of stochastic parameter optimization to the Sacramento Soil Moisture Accounting model."
 Journal of Hydrology 325.1-4 (2006): 288-307.

 7. Kratzert, Frederik, et al. "NeuralHydrology---A Python library for Deep Learning research in hydrology."
 Journal of Open Source Software 7.71 (2022): 4050.

-8. Addor, Nans, et al. "The CAMELS data set: catchment attributes and meteorology for large-sample studies."
-Hydrology and Earth System Sciences 21.10 (2017): 5293-5313.
+8. Newman, A. J., Clark, M. P., Sampson, K., Wood, A., Hay, L. E., Bock, A., Viger, R., Blodgett, D., Brekke, L., Arnold, J. R., Hopson, T. and Duan, Q.: Development of a large-sample watershed-scale hydrometeorological dataset for the contiguous USA: dataset characteristics and assessment of regional variability in hydrologic model performance, Hydrology and Earth System Sciences, 19, 209–223, doi:10.5194/hess-19-209-2015, 2015.

 9. Legg, Shane, and Marcus Hutter.
 "Universal intelligence: A definition of machine intelligence."
 Minds and machines 17 (2007): 391-444.